pnp/powershell/documentation/Request-PnPAccessToken.md

 Request-PnPAccessToken -ClientId 26e29fec-aa10-4f99-8381-d96cddc650c2 -Scopes Group.ReadWrite.All
 ```

-Returns the access token using the specified client id and the specified scope
+Returns the access token using the specified client id and the specified scope.

 ### EXAMPLE 4
 ```powershell
 Request-PnPAccessToken -ClientId 26e29fec-aa10-4f99-8381-d96cddc650c2 -Scopes Group.ReadWrite.All, AllSites.FullControl
 ```

-Returns the access token using the specified client id and the specified scopes
+Returns the access token using the specified client id and the specified scopes.

 ## PARAMETERS

 ### -ClientId
 The Azure Application Client Id to use to retrieve the token.
-Defaults to the PnP Office 365 Management Shell
+Defaults to the PnP Office 365 Management Shell.

 ```yaml
 Type: String